-Early civilizations recognized that loose soil results in a bountiful garden.
+Early civilizations recognized that loose soil results in a bountiful garden, but you're not stuck using the same types of tools that were used centuries ago.

 Rototillers will significantly reduce the physical toll of weeding or digging a garden.